krinii/dds-on-hardware/Notable/notes/Log Book.md

 ### 9/10-2020
 I have to install stress-ng and iperf on the PI's, is done with apt, and I need to find out how to use the programs.

-I have started documenting my findings/learnings from the HistoryTest and HistoryTopicTest projects in overleaf in an effort to make a template for later tests
+I have started documenting my findings/learnings from the HistoryTest and HistoryTopicTest projects in overleaf in an effort to make a template for later tests.

+### 12/10-2020
+Installed Valgrind, a tool used for observing a programs memory usage.

+### 13-10-2020
+From the history test I found that the readers can get old data as a late-joiner if they don't have a durability of at least transisent_local, which I don't quite understand why, I have might have written something about it earliere, but if not I should look into it for the discussion part of the test.
+**For the test chapter**
+Maybe setup the test so that they can kinda be in a table, something like "two rows, one for best effort and one for reliabe and then columns with DETPHS" and then you just write if it works.
+You could also just make "headlines" where you write up the parameters and then write how it looked, something like: "**TRANSISENT_LOCAL, HISTORY_KEEP_LAST, DEPTH 10, BEST EFFORT:** a late-joining reader recievies old data from the writer" or "**TRANSISENT_LOCAL, HISTORY_KEEP_ALL, BEST EFFORT:** a late-joining reader recievies old data from the writer and either the writer or reader crashed after 100000 samples".

+**HistoryTopicTest**
+So I tried to put the durability_service into both the writer and a reader.
+The reader that have the durability_service is not getting any old data as a late-joiner.